Imago

 Watch What’s Trending Now!

-“With Oregon, the way they deliver, how hard it is to come here, how hard it is to work here,” Robinson said while speaking to USA Today.
-“You know, they have the resume that tells you if you’re a D-lineman, it’s almost guaranteed, you come in and work hard, you come in and be the guy, you come here and work and do your thing, you’re basically gonna go to the league.
-If I come here, it’s gonna be hard work, it’s gonna be hard for me to come, but come put in the work and you’ve got a great chance of going to the NFL.
-That’s my main goal.”
+“With Oregon, the way they deliver, how hard it is to come here, how hard it is to work here,” Robinson said.
+“You know, they have the resume that tells you if you’re a D-lineman, it’s almost guaranteed, you come in and work hard, you come in and be the guy, you come here and work and do your thing, you’re basically gonna go to the league.”

-The Ducks have sent over 7 or 8 D-linemen in the last 4 years, including three in the 2025 NFL Draft: Derrick Harmon (DT), Jordan Burch (EDGE) and Jamaree Caldwell (DT).
-Robinson saw that and made the move for Eugene and called it ‘no-brainer.’
+The Ducks have sent over seven or eight D-linemen to the NFL Draft in the last four years.
+Derrick Harmon (DT), Jordan Burch (EDGE), and Jamaree Caldwell (DT) were in the 2025 NFL Draft.
+Robinson also wants that chance and made the move based on that, calling his decision a ‘no-brainer.’

 “It’s gonna be hard work, it’s gonna be hard for me to come, but come put in the work and you’ve got a great chance of going to the NFL.
 That’s my main goal.”